cncf/tag-security/assessments/guide/joint-assessment.md

 storing an arbitrarily large amount of data, possibly incurring financial cost or overwhelming the servers)

-## Joint-review use
+## Joint-assessment use

-The joint-review is initially created by the project team and then collaboratively developed with the [security reviewers](security-reviewer.md) as part of the project's TAG-Security Review (formerly called security assessment).
+The joint-assessment is initially created by the project team and then collaboratively developed with the [security reviewers](security-reviewer.md) as part of the project's TAG-Security Security Assessment (TSSA) Process.
 Information about the TAG-Security Review can be found in the [CNCF TAG-Security Review Process Guide](./README.md).